The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Regulating Star Formation

 \section{Regulating Star Formation}

 To explore how the MEGATRON model regulates high-redshift galaxy formation, we perform cosmological zoomed simulations of a high-redshift dwarf galaxy ($M_{\star} \approx \SI{e7}{\Msun}$ at $z=6$).
-In this section, we present results from our fiducial implementation, before performing a wide exploration of numerical parameters and physics modules in Section~\ref{sec:results:numerics}.
+In this section, we present results from our fiducial implementation (as defined in Table~\ref{tab:sim_parameters}), before performing a wide exploration of numerical parameters and physics modules in Section~\ref{sec:results:numerics}.

 The initial conditions for our target dwarf galaxy represent a halo that grows to a virial mass of $\sim \SI{e9}{\Msun}$ at $z=6$.
 The halo was selected from a parent volume of $5^3\,\si{Mpc^3}$ that was run with $128^3$ dark matter particles.
 Higher resolution initial conditions were generated with two additional levels of refinement within the Lagrangian region of the halo such that the halo remains uncontaminated by low-resolution dark matter particles well beyond its virial radius by $z=6$.
 The highest resolution dark matter particles have a mass of \SI{2.1e4}{\Msun.\hred^{-1}} and we assume a flat cosmology consistent with \cite{Planck2020} such that $H_0=\SI{67.66}{km.s^{-1}.Mpc^{-1}}$, $\Omega_{\rm m}=0.3111$, $\Omega_{\rm b}=0.04897$.
 We allow for seven additional levels of refinement beyond what is present in the initial conditions such that we reach a spatial resolution of $\sim11$ physical pc at $z=6$.